GorkemSahin/mobile-movies-browser/README.md

 ## Notes

 I started developing it as an Expo app but had to eject later on because the react-native-video dependency, which was required for this assignment, was incompatible with Expo.
+The Expo-detached project had too many problems so I decided to start a new project from scratch and copy the components, methods and screens I had already developed to the new project.
+You can see this on the commit history.

 I did not add the environment config file with the API key to .gitignore because it was a private repo anyway.